Do tenants of furnished flats also need a documents for Anmeldung?

 - Name(s) of persons being registered

-Does the property owner also have to confirm moving out?
+Does the landlord also need to confirm when the tenant moves out?

 No. The tenant needs to deregister (or if the case may be, re-register).
 The property owner does not need to confirm this, however.